andreipopi/JsonSchemaToRDF/README.md

  * test

 ## Future Work
+* gbfs.json apparently has a slightly different structure, so it needs special treatment -> ignored for now
 * in the utopian scenario, we want `rdfVocabulary` to become fully generalisable; this way, the component could be applied to other usecases; How to do that?
 Available json-schema parsers?